 - Specialized Care – Hypnotherapists are trained to address a variety of conditions – including overeating, food addiction, substance abuse, smoking, weight loss, phobias and negative thinking.
 In other words, their training provides the tools to address a much longer list of conditions.
 Plus, hypnotherapists have a much broader toolbox of techniques to work with, including visualization, neuro-linguistic programming, root cause analysis, and reframing.
 With more tools, hypnotherapists can provide an approach that’s tailored to each individual’s needs.
 Hypnotists tend to offer a much more general service, and may specialize in just one technique.

-- Effectiveness – Ultimately, hypnotherapists and hypnotists want you to succeed.
+- Effectiveness – Ultimately, hypnotherapists want you to succeed.
 Yet, hypnotherapy tends to empower clients more effectively.
 The reason?
 Hypnotherapists are trained to recognize change resistance behaviors and uncover the root cause.
 Additionally, hypnotherapists encourage follow-up appointments to reinforce positive behaviors.
 Therefore, results may be longer lasting and achieved more quickly.

 - Competence: Thanks to the added training, hypnotherapists generally have a much broader knowledge base in the area of hypnosis.
 Therefore, hypnotherapists have a wider range of techniques to draw from, including re-learning, reframing, regression, root-cause and self-identification, which can help those better serve clients.
 Additionally, they’re trained in proper techniques for managing the subconscious, which contributes to improved effectiveness.

 - Effectiveness: A competent hypnotherapist tends to offer tailored treatment plans.
 Thusly, they can more effectively identify negative behaviors in the subconscious, and they’re more qualified to perform work at the subconscious level to remove and reframe these behaviors and thought patterns.